 The District is committed to the sound and proper management of rangeland throughout the district.
+The rangeland resources of the District have been under pressure in recent years due to land use conversions and invasive species.
+Rangeland provides forage for livestock, wildlife habitat, prevents soil erosion, and filters runoff and recharge to groundwater.
 The district offers several cost-share programs concerning rangeland management, such as installation of cross-fencing, cost-share on stock wells and solar panels for stock wells, grade stabilization structures, and planned grazing systems.
 The District works with NRCS offices to provide the public with information and support to utilize the aforementioned opportunities.
 Cost-share provides up to 60% of the total cost for projects.

-- Continue working with the NRCS to promote cost-share programs. - Utilize all funds available from the NRD and state of Nebraska. - Maintain communication with the public to ensure viable programs continue.
+- The District will increase public awareness about the critical benefits of rangeland in the natural environment. - Continue working with the NRCS to promote cost-share programs. - Utilize all funds available from the NRD and state of Nebraska. - Maintain communication with the public to ensure viable programs continue.